‘Ratatouille: The TikTok Musical’: How Broadway Cooked Up The Perfect Appetizer For A New Year That Can’t Start Soon Enough

 “Tom gave us the OK that weekend, and let us run with it.”

-With Jacobson and other of the TikTok creators – notably Daniel Mertzlufft, who signed on as music supervisor and arranger – already looped in, Noble called on writers Michael Breslin and Patrick Foley, whose work has been staged at New York Theater Workshop where Seaview first produced Jeremy O. Harris’ Slave Play.
-Noble and the writers quickly settled on their first choice for director: Lucy Moss, director of the London and Broadway productions of Six, the musical about the wives of Henry VIII.
-“When I saw Six in London,” Noble says, “I thought it seemed so underground.
+With Jacobsen and other of the TikTok creators – notably Daniel Mertzlufft, who signed on as music supervisor and arranger – already looped in, Nobile called on writers Michael Breslin and Patrick Foley, whose work has been staged at New York Theater Workshop where Seaview first produced Jeremy O. Harris’ Slave Play.
+Nobile and the writers quickly settled on their first choice for director: Lucy Moss, director of the London and Broadway productions of Six, the musical about the wives of Henry VIII.
+“When I saw Six in London,” Nobile says, “I thought it seemed so underground.
 It felt made at home, and people were downloading the album as they walked out of the theater.
 We got Lucy on the phone, talked her through it and she was on board.”

 The producer says casting the show was easy and quick.
 Tituss Burgess was cast as Remy, Wayne Brady would play Django, with Kevin Chamberlin (Gusteau), Andre De Shields (Ego), Adam Lambert (Emile), Andrew Barth Feldman (Linguini), Priscilla Lopez (Mabel), Ashley Park (Colette), Owen Tabaka (Young Ego), and Mary Testa (Skinner), and Cori Jaskier, Talia Suskauer, Nikisha Williams, JJ Niemann, John Michael Lyles, Raymond J. Lee and Joy Woods as the ensemble.